JOIN NCNA | MEMBER LOGIN

 Many nurses, understandably, want to use their unique skill sets to help with recovery efforts.
 Please do NOT self-deploy without going through an established organization.
 NCNA is already coordinating with state officials and other stakeholders to help funnel volunteers through appropriate channels.
 If any other opportunities open up, we will let you know.
 For now, we suggest the following options:

-Emergency Waivers: on October 3, the North Carolina Board of Nursing implemented waivers in the wake of Gov. Cooper’s emergency declaration for parts of North Carolina.
+On October 3, the North Carolina Board of Nursing (NCBON) implemented waivers in the wake of Gov. Cooper’s emergency declaration for parts of North Carolina.
 The waivers grant temporary reinstatement of inactive and retired RNs & LPNs, temporary reinstatement of expired licenses, and temporary licensure by endorsement through December 31, 2024.
 Click here to read more.

 Resources for Nurses Living and Working in Disaster Zones